-(10) Other Income
+(11) Other Income (expense)

-For the three months ended June 30, 2005, other expense of \$(0.1) million consisted of net losses on the sale of fixed assets.
-For the six months ended June 30, 2005 other income of \$0.5 consisted primarily of a gain relating to the settlement of an insurance claim.
+For the nine months ended September 30, 2005 other income of \$0.4 million consisted primarily of a gain relating to the settlement of an insurance claim.

-As described in the Annual Report on Form 10-K for the year ended December 31, 2004, the Company issued \$25.0 million of Series C Preferred Stock on September 10, 2002.
+As described in the Annual Report on Form 10-K/A for the year ended December 31, 2004, the Company issued \$25.0 million of Series C Preferred Stock on September 10, 2002.
 The Company determined that the Series C Preferred Stock should be recorded on the Company's financial statements as though the Series C Preferred Stock consisted of two components, namely (i) a non-convertible redeemable preferred stock (the "Host Contract") with a 6% annual dividend, and (ii) an embedded derivative (the "Embedded Derivative") which reflected the right of the holders of the Series C Preferred Stock to convert into the Company's common stock on the terms set forth in the Series C Preferred Stock.
 The Company recorded in other long-term liabilities the \$9.3 million initial fair value of the Embedded Derivative and periodically marked that value to market.
-As of June 30, 2004, the market value of the Embedded Derivative was determined to be \$11.2 million and the Company recorded expense of \$6.9 million and \$1.6 million for the three-and six-month periods ended June 30, 2004, respectively, to reflect such adjustment.
+As of June 30, 2004, the market value of the Embedded Derivative was determined to be \$11.2 million and the Company recorded expense of \$1.6 million for the six-month period ended June 30, 2004 to reflect such adjustment.
 On June 30, 2004, the Company redeemed the Series C Preferred Stock and settled the Embedded Derivative liability.
 The settlement of the Embedded Derivative liability will result in no additional other income (expense) being recorded in future periods related to the Embedded Derivative.

-(11) Loss on Refinancing
+(12) Loss on Refinancing